Protocol

 Frequently Asked Questions

-The protocol is open-source with community governance for proposed changes.
+- The protocol is closed source until block height 200K with community governance for proposed changes upon release.

 Open, auditable, quantum-secure.
 Explore SynX